 - B11.
-Building heights must respond to the scale of the built form in the area, including existing industrial development. - B12.
+Building heights should respond to the scale of the built form in the area, including existing industrial development. - B12.
 Where a greater height is needed, the required height must be justified in relation to the use and the façade must be well articulated through additional building elements such as highlight materials, colour treatments or window glazing. - B13.
 Built form opposite residential uses should step building heights from a maximum of 7m at the street frontage to a maximum of 9m except where the applicant can demonstrate the scale of the development is consistent with the residential character of the locality. - B14.
-Shadow diagrams should accompany any site adjacent to a protected grassland reserve or sensitive use.
+Shadow diagrams should accompany any site adjacent to a protected grassland reserve, nature reserves, drainage reserves and easements, public open space, waterways, wetlands and areas of known or recognised environmental significance or other sensitive use.

-Figure 15: Industrial land upper level street setback to residential interface
+Figure 14: Industrial land upper level street setback to residential interface